-9.6.Y Resource Type reasoningRules
+9.6.66 Resource Type reasoningRules

 A <reasoningRules> resource can be used to store a set of related reasoning rules (e.g. for supporting a particular application).
 A <reasoningRules> resource is a child resource of the <semanticRuleRepository> resource.
 By performing the CRUD operations on the <reasoningRules> resources, various reasoning rules (e.g., user-defined reasoning rules based on business logic) can be created, discovered, retrieved, updated and deleted inside the oneM2M system.